Get

 So, there it is!
 We hope there’s a weatherproof DIY outdoor cat house plan here thats suited to you and your outdoor cat.

 Whether you’re skilled with your DIY skills or just starting, there are plenty of plans here to suit all of us.
-Some of the designs are extremely clever and can easily be completed using some materials you might already have on-hand.
-Others will need a bit more planning as well as new materials.
+Some of the designs are incredibly clever and can easily be completed using some materials you might already have on hand.
+Others will need a bit more planning and new materials.

 Either way, you’re sure to end up with a warm and cozy house for your cat.
 We’re sure they’ll thank you for that come winter!